-COLORADO SPRINGS — Colorado Springs City Council is considering an ordinance that would revise city code to create a written emergency evacuation plan for the entire city.
+COLORADO SPRINGS — Colorado Springs City Council will meet again Tuesday, July 12 to discuss an ordinance that would revise city code to create a written emergency evacuation plan for the entire city.
+The discussion is scheduled to start at 1:00 p.m.

 Pikes Peak Regional Office of Emergency Management, Colorado Springs Fire Department, and Colorado Springs Police Department created the All Hazards Evacuation Plan to use in case of wildfire, tornadoes, and floods.
 Emergency planning, procedures, and evacuation operations would be within the plan.